Categories: Grand Prairie Dentist

 What if It’s More than Just a Chip?

 While dental bonding is a common and effective fix for a chipped tooth, it might not suffice if the chip is actually a crack, or if it exposes your tooth’s sensitive main structure, called dentin.
-In such cases, you might benefit more from cosmetic veneer or a dental crown, both of which are crafted from lifelike ceramic.
+In such cases, you might benefit more from a cosmetic veneer or a dental crown, both of which are crafted from lifelike ceramic.
 A veneer is a thin porcelain shell that’s bonded to the front surface of your tooth, while a dental crown resembles the entire top portion of your tooth, and is securely placed over it.

 ABOUT YOUR GRAND PRAIRIE COSMETIC DENTIST:

 Dr. Quinn Smith is a well-respected and highly experienced general, restorative, and family dentist in Grand Prairie, TX.
-He takes a patient-first approach that starts from the moment patients enter our Pecan Tree Dental office, and he offers three-year guarantee on all dental work that he performs.
+He takes a patient-first approach that starts from the moment patients enter our Pecan Tree Dental office, and he offers a three-year guarantee on all dental work that he performs.
 Whether you and your family are new or returning patients, you can schedule a consultation or your next appointment with Dr. Smith by contacting us at (972) 262-5111.

 Dr. Smith